Dean009/note_take/README.txt

 BEGIN WORKING ON CONTAINERS

 Add buttons to each entered list item.
+Save the list - Saving works, need to chage so its a Save As option with override.
+Need to space the list out in the text file better.
-Save the list, so it automatically loads the last opened list.
+Make it so it automatically loads the last opened list.
 Change the design.
 Calander so can assign the items to a day of the week.
 Box to choose which save to load.